What is Pay As You Throw?

 The only item not required to be in a PAYT bag are tires (not more than two passenger vehicle tires per household per week).
 If you have other non-recyclable items that do not fit into the PAYT bag, you may be able to dispose of them for a fee at the Brewer Landfill.
 Click here for hours of operation and a list of items the landfill will accept.

-Will trash still be collected weekly?
+Is trash still collected weekly?

 How can I lower my trash cost?